hard-mode/jack-sanity/readme.md

 # Jack Sanity

-Easy to use scripting for jackdbus.
+A scriptable environment for controlling jackdbus clients.

 ## Install